cvat-ai/cvat/site/content/en/docs/enterprise/shapes-converter.md

 ## Run actions menu

 Annotations actions can be accessed from the annotation menu.
 To access it, click on the burger icon and then select **Run actions**.

+> Note: All **Shapes converter** functions work in alignment with set up filter.

 ![](/images/run-actions-menu.jpg)